Freddy Weller

-Wilton Frederick "Freddy" Weller (born September 9, 1943) is an American rock and roll and country music and artist.
+Wilton Frederick "Freddy" Weller (born September 9, 1943) is an American rock and roll and country music artist.
 He recorded for Columbia Records between 1969 and 1980.
 He had his highest charted single in 1969 with his debut release, "Games People Play".

+He wrote with Mac Davis on Glen Campbell's "Within My Memory" on A New Place In The Sun in 1968.

 Biography

 Early career

 He was born in Atlanta, Georgia, United States.
 Weller played in a high school group, The Believers, which also included Joe South.
 One of his first recording sessions was playing guitar on Billy Joe Royal's 1965 track, "Down in the Boondocks", which was written by South.

 Paul Revere & the Raiders

 His recording career continued in 1967, as lead guitarist in the band Paul Revere & The Raiders.
 Around the time he joined the band, the group's two main members, Mark Lindsay and Paul Revere, had just started hosting the show Happening '68.
 The other Raiders members, Charlie Coe, Keith Allison, and Joe Correro Jr, acted as the show's in-studio houseband.
 He penned their 1969 hit "We Gotta All Get Together".

 Weller remained in the Raiders until its split in 1975.
 The group soon reformed without Weller.